davidlaprade/davidlaprade.github.io/_posts/2022-11-11-your-dietbet-destroyed-the-world.md

 You can probably see where I'm going with this.
 In hindsight it should have been obvious.
-Lucose was really [L-Glucose](https://en.wikipedia.org/wiki/L-Glucose), or left-handed glucose.
+Lucose was really [L-Sucrose](https://en.wikipedia.org/wiki/L-Glucose), or left-handed sugar.
 It still tasted every bit like sugar, but our gut enzymes couldn't break it down.
 It was the wrong shape -- backwards.
 It didn't fit the lock.